hhlohwv/Japanese-Similarity-Analysis/README.md

 ## Supporting Info
 Supplemental Files and Information

-jupyter_writeup - Jupyter Notebook file and associated scripts for a more "article" style writeup.

 # Setting up environment
 To run the scripts and code in this repo, the python environment was set up as follows: